Guide to African American Manuscripts

 W – Z Wade - Zirkle

-Other collections at the VHS
+Other collections at the VMHC

 Manuscripts form only one portion of the society's study collections.
 The library also holds a comprehensive collection of published material documenting Virginia's history and culture.
 The library has an extensive collection of published state and local histories, directories, genealogies, and other studies that only occasionally include the contributions of African Americans.
 These sources may include information on slaveowning families and plantations.